 However, just because you tested with alcohol in your system does not mean the state can convict you of DUI.
 There are many issues that can be challenged, including the breath test, the field sobriety test, probable cause for making the traffic stop and the handling of blood test results.
 Even police conduct at the scene can often be challenged for violation of your rights.
-If police made mistakes, the DUI charges may be dismissed or negotiated to a lesser offense.

-If this is your first offense, one possible resolution is DUI diversion.
+If this is your first underage DUI offense, one possible resolution is DUI diversion.
 If you successfully complete the year-long diversion program, the court will dismiss your DUI and you will not have a conviction on your record.
 As your lawyer, I will explain your options and shepherd you through the process.

-Contact Oregon Underage DUI Charges Attorney Andy Green
+Contact Portland Underage DUI Attorney Andy Green

 For a free initial consultation, call 503-388-4362 or contact my Portland law firm online.
 I have helped numerous minors with their underage drinking charges.